wantafanta/purple/README.md

 ### redteam.sh
-Only tested on Ubuntu 18.10/19.04 Desktop (minimal) in VMWare Workstation.
+Only tested on Ubuntu 18.10/19.04/19.10 Desktop (minimal) in VMware Workstation.

 `
 sudo bash redteam.sh